"You can lead a horse to water,

 but you can't make him drink."

--- old saying of unknown origin
+-- a very old saying

 This week, I gave away a lot of books.
 How many do you think will get read?
 I haven't got a clue.
 I certainly hope that they all would, but that seems highly unlikely.
 But, I have learned that it isn't my job to decide, nor can I spend any serious time being concerned about whether they get read or not.
-If I was concerned, I might rather not spend the money it cost to buy them to begin with.
+If I was concerned, I might rather not spend the money it cost to buy them, to begin with.

 One of the significant mentors in my life, Jim Rohn, said that in America (this was around 1979), only 3% of the population owns a library card.
 I've also heard it said and seen it in writing that only 3% "succeed" in life.
 Their definition is those who are financially well enough off that they can "retire" comfortably without relying on supplements such as Social Security.

 I used to plug into all that stuff.
-I don't any more.
+I don't anymore.
 Life is all about choices, and each of us chooses.
 Not all choose consciously, but they all choose.
 And, we are choosing all day long every day we are here living our lives on this planet.

 The most significant thing I learned about this is that it isn't my decision to make for them.
 The only person I can decide about is me.
 Everyone has to make their own choice.

 Can I influence?
 Sure.
 To what degree is not up to me.
 Ultimately, I can only lead myself, and whatever I offer to others has to be a gift without strings.
 If I think they should do something with that gift, that means I'm trying to decide for them.
-Even when people are supposedly, based on my own opinion, choosing poorly, I cannot decide for them.
+Even when people are, based on my own opinion, choosing poorly, I cannot decide for them.
 I might influence them, but that is all.

 So, really what I was giving out this week, was a number of opportunities.
 "Here's an opportunity, do with it as you wish.
 It is a gift that I only hope could bring value to you."